-Gate valves ? open and close flows in demanding applications
+Slide valves ? opens and closes the flow in demanding applications

-Gate valves regulate flow by means of a plate or flap that is raised or lowered over an opening in the pipe.
-Vimab mainly works with wedge gate valves, a type of gate valve with a wedge at the bottom that makes the flap seal tightly against the seat.
-This type of valve is suitable for shutting off high pressure and high temperature flows.
+Slide valves regulate flow with the help of a plate or flap that is raised or lowered over an opening in the pipe.
+Vimab works primarily with wedge gate valves, a type of gate valve with a wedge at the bottom that makes the flap close to the seat.
+This type of valve is suitable for shutting off the flow with high pressure and high temperature.

-In a gate valve, the flow is regulated by a plate or flap that slides into place, top to bottom, over an opening.
-It seals by a wedge or slide at the bottom of the flap resting against its seat.
+In a slide valve, the flow is regulated by a plate or flap that slides into place, up and down, over an opening.
+It is activated by a wedge or slide at the bottom of the flap resting against its seat.
 The valve type is used for shut-off.
-The advantage is that it has a straight flow path and thus allows maximum flow when fully open.
-It is operated by a knob or actuator.
+The advantage is that it has a straight flow and therefore allows maximum flow when it is fully open.
+It is manoeuvred by means of a knob or a manoeuvring lever.

 A slide valve should only be used when it is fully closed or fully open.
 If it is left partially open during operation, the valve may be damaged.

 The most common types of gate valves are wedge gate valves and gate valves.
-In a wedge gate valve, the plate is wedge-shaped at the bottom, which allows it to press firmly against the sealing element and prevents leakage.
-In a gate valve, the seal is missing a wedge, which means it does not seal as well.
-Gate valves are therefore used in low pressure applications, such as water and sewage.
+In a wedge gate valve, the plate is wedge-shaped at the bottom, which means that it is pressed tightly against the sealing element and prevents leakage.
+In a gate valve, the sealing is missing with a wedge, which means that it does not seal as well.
+Gate valves are therefore used in low-pressure applications, such as water and sewage.

 The wedge gate valve, on the other hand, can handle high pressures and high temperatures.
-A steam flow with a temperature just above 500 degrees and a pressure of 100 bar, for example, is not an unusual application for a wedge gate valve.
+A flow with a temperature of just over 500 degrees and a pressure of 100 bar, for example, is not an unusual application for a wedge gate valve.
 The valve is tight in both directions.
 It is often used for different types of applications in the power industry.

-If a wedge gate valve is operating under very high pressure, you may need to reduce the pressure to open it.
-Otherwise the flap will be too tight against the valve body.
-To reduce the pressure, there is often a bypass valve, a small pipe with a valve that directs part of the flow past the wedge, thus reducing the pressure.
+If a wedge gate valve is operating under very high pressure, you may need to reduce the pressure in order to open it.
+Otherwise the flap will be too close to the valve body.
+To reduce the pressure, there is often a bypass valve, a small pipe with a valve that directs part of the flow past the wedge and thus reduces the pressure.

 In terms of size, wedge gate valves start at 25 mm and can be virtually any size.